 Mexico is very kid-friendly.
 Many restaurants here have kids menus, and there are always some that even have specially designated play areas just for the little ones.
 Moreover, many of the tours are fun and safe for children.
 Just make sure to always check the age and height requirements for each excursion, and if you have any doubts simply ask your Amstar representative.
 Finally, don’t worry about bringing loads of diapers or other basic necessities; you’ll be better off just purchasing those at a local supermarket or pharmacy.

-#4 Don’t limit yourself to all-inclusives
+#4 Don’t limit yourself to all-inclusive

-Don’t get us wrong, all-inclusives are a great option for enjoying the amenities of exclusive destinations without having all the hassle of how much more you are going to spend, where you’re going to eat and how much all those fancy margaritas are going to cost.
+Don’t get us wrong, all-inclusive are a great option for enjoying the amenities of exclusive destinations without having all the hassle of how much more you are going to spend, where you’re going to eat and how much all those fancy margaritas are going to cost.
 However, that said, a whole entire world exists outside of those luxurious walls.
 Sights, sounds, smells, colors, laughter, landscapes and much more are and just waiting to be explored.

 #5 Try and speak some Spanish